 ¶ Comet crust was apparently sometimes melted (rather than smelted) for its metallic-iron component in small auxiliary furnaces to larger iron-smelting blast furnaces, leaving behind high-density slag with a high iron-oxide content, but minus its metallic-iron component.
 Comet crust melted for its metallic iron content will not exhibit the gritty, whitish cement-like coating.

-¶ A large volume of comet crust has been used to level a triangle of land just off Light Street, Conshohocken, PA (40.0807, -75.3127), readily identifiable on Google satellite due to the herbicidal properties of granulated comet crust.
-West Conshohocken also exhibits numerous young diabase boulders with sharp edges formed by relatively-recent (catastrophic) fracturing, suggested to be brecciation of diabase dikes by secondary impacts of Laurentide ice sheet fragments.
-Old diabase boulders, by comparison, develop rounded surfaces due to weathering by progressive exfoliation.
+¶ A large volume of comet crust has been dumped on a triangle of land just off Light Street, Conshohocken, PA (40.0807, -75.3127), readily identifiable on Google satellite due to the herbicide properties of granulated comet crust.
+West Conshohocken also exhibits numerous diabase boulders with sharp edges formed by relatively-recent catastrophic fracturing, rather than gradual weathering, suggesting brecciation by a secondary impact of an ice-sheet fragment.
+Conshohocken combines two elements of secondary impacts; relatively-recently fractured boulders with evidence of catastrophic fracturing and comet crust material.

-¶ In Phoenixville, PA, a significant quantity of triangular pie-slice shaped comet-crust fragments are mixed with a industrial iron furnace slag from the nearby historic Phoenixville iron works.
-In Phoenixville, the industrial slag appears to be of two types; low-density slag smelted in the primary Phoenixville iron works blast furnace, and high-density slag, from small adjunct furnaces used to melt (rather than smelt) comet crust for its metallic-iron content.
-The high incidence of surficial comet crust, from the wrinkled undulating surface of the former YD KBO, is presumably because comet crust from the surface of the YD KBO contained less metallic iron than underlying comet crust, where metallic iron fell out of suspension from the surface to accumulate on the ‘floor’ of the molten crust.
-Several large chunks of metallic iron (~ 100 kg) along French creek may have been too large to melt in the small adjunct furnaces.
+¶ In Phoenixville, PA, a significant quantity of triangular chunks of comet crust, with one rounded surface like slices of pie, are mixed with a smaller quantity of industrial iron furnace slag from the nearby historic Phoenixville iron works.
+Here, the industrial slag appears to be of two types, low-density slag smelted in the primary Phoenixville iron works blast furnace, and high-density slag, presumably melted comet crust in small adjunct furnaces with its iron oxide content intact.
+The high incidence of pie-shaped slices of comet crust in the waste stream may be due to the low iron content of comet crust from the surface of the former YD KBO.

-¶ Industrial slag and comet-crust material alike was tumbled into the French Creek ravine along the south bank, between N. Main St. and Ashland St. (40.135, -75.513), just east of the Phoenixville Foundry.
+¶ The slag and comet-crust material has been tumbled into the French Creek ravine along the south bank, between N. Main St. and Ashland St. (40.135, -75.513), just east of the Phoenixville Foundry.

 ¶ As elsewhere, comet crust has been used as clean fill in the Harrisburg Area.
 Comet crust in combination with iron-furnace slag has been used to build what appears to be an abandoned road spur off Paxton Ave. between Paxton Ministries and Faulkner Honda (40.2545, -76.8505).

-¶ Comet crust may also have been used as clean fill on the East Shore of the Susquehanna River to extend residential parking on the river side of Front St. in Enola, PA, unless that material is autochthonous.
+¶ Comet crust has also been used as clean fill on the East Shore of the Susquehanna River for residential parking on the river side of Front St. in Enola, PA, and the material has been spotted as far west as Wesley Dr. in Mechanicsburg, PA.

 Association with the iron industry: